Are you making videos for your inbound marketing? Discover 21 ways that B2B businesses are using video to grow revenue.

 We did exactly this when we held The Revenue Growth Summit in earlier this year.
-With over 100 attendees and a line up of speakers from HubSpot, Vidyard, and more, the day was a real success.
-Check it out below:
+With over 100 attendees and a line-up of speakers from HubSpot, Vidyard, and more, the day was a real success.

 ‘Younger people, not surprisingly, are embracing digital platforms and internet-connected devices much more quickly than older demographics,’ Tech Crunch notes in its commentary on Nielsen’s report.